iOS 11 Beta 2’s Do Not Disturb While Driving May Be The Most Important Feature Yet, Here’s Why

 Gadget Hacks states that there are three ways through which the DND Mode can be activated.
 There is a dedicated Do Not Disturb tab in the iPhone’s settings, and you can activate the DNDWD mode through there.
 You will find that there are three modes: Automatic, When Connected to Car Bluetooth, and Manually.

 If you want to let the DND feature have free reign then you better go for the automatic mode and it will always activate itself whenever it senses that you are driving.
-This of course is not without setbacks since the DND feature is not able to tell if you are in a car or not and might at times function when it is not needed.
+This, of course, is not without setbacks since the DND feature is not able to tell if you are in a car or not and might at times function when it is not needed.

 To avoid this confusion then you can choose to have the feature activated when your phone is connected to your car’s Bluetooth system.
 For those who do not have a Bluetooth system, it would be better to operate the good old fashioned way.
 Simply toggle it on or off when need be.